 At university I created lower thirds, titles and bumpers for studio projects and students' union campaigns.

-As part of the KingsStock Music Festival, I've produced several videos to promote the 2015 event alongside other promotional material.
+As part of the KingsStock Music Festival, I've produced several videos to promote the summer annual event alongside other promotional material.

 My tools of choice are Adobe Premiere Pro and Adobe After Effects, however I have experience using Avid and Final Cut Pro.

 I've volunteered my time and skills for several organisations and have collated that, along with some other projects under the name Applicake.